gauravsars/chat-application/README.md

 4. Both user browsers, fetch the existing chat history, and subscribe to /topic/conversations/{conversationId}  [ompute the same deterministic conversation id using the two IDs]

-Application Design Notes :

-A full-stack chat application designed for 1,000 concurrent web users.
-The backend is powered by Spring Boot with PostgreSQL and Hibernate, while the frontend uses React and Vite.
-Real-time messaging is handled over a single WebSocket (STOMP) server (Springboot webserver) that can sit behind an Nginx load balancer if required for scalability.

-For 1000 to 10000 users with 5-10k messages per day single web socket server would suffice which is the scope of this app.

 ## Architecture Overview

+For 1000 to 10000 users with 10k-20k messages per day single web socket server is more then sufficient which is the scope of this chat application.

 [React SPA]  --HTTP/WebSocket-->  [Spring Boot API + STOMP broker]  --JPA-->  [PostgreSQL] [users, conversations, conversations_partner , messages, archived_messages]
                                           |
-                                          +--> Nginx (reverse proxy / load balancer)  [If required can be plugged] For users  >  10000
+                                          +--> Nginx (reverse proxy / load balancer)  [If required can be plugged] For users  >  10000 (Nginx not required)
 ```

 * **Backend:** Spring Boot 3, exposing REST endpoints for history and STOMP over WebSocket for live chat.